mchaput/whoosh/docs/source/facets.rst

                            modified=fields.DATETIME(sortable=True)
                            )

-This requires a bit of thought about which

 It's possible to sort on a field that doesn't have ``sortable=True``, but this requires Whoosh to load the unique terms in the field into memory.
 Using ``sortable`` is much more efficient.